JZerman2018/Azure-Devops-Project3/README.md

 #### JMeter

 Two tests suites were created using the Starter API files.
 (Stress Test and Endurance Test) You will need to replace the APPSERVICEURL with the Url of your AppService once it's deployed.
-In the Pipeline scripts were created to install JMeter and run the Stress and Endurance Tests.
+In the Pipeline, scripts were created to install JMeter and run the Stress and Endurance Tests.
 For the Pipeline two users were used for the tests so the free-tier resources wouldn't be maxed out.
 Before submission the tests will need to be ran simulating 30 users for a max duration of 60 seconds.
 The data output from these tests will need to generate an HTML report.
 **Note:** This may also be done non-CI/CD by [Installing JMeter](https://jmeter.apache.org/download_jmeter.cgi) and running the tests.

-**Note:** This may also be done non-CI/CD.
 #### Setup Log Analytics
 A Log Analytics Workspace will need to be created to ingest the Selenium Log output file.
 [This Resource](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/data-sources-custom-logs) could be helpful in setting up Log Analytics.